-Previously called Firth Street.
-It was renamed after Francis Lovel, (AD1456 – sometime around AD1487) a Lord of the Manor of East Wickham.
+Previously called Firth Street, it was renamed after Francis Lovel (1456 – sometime around 1487), a Lord of the Manor of East Wickham.
 Viscount Lovel, as he became, was an ally and close friend of Richard III during the War of the Roses.
-Following the final defeat of the Yorkists at the Battle of Stoke Field in AD1487 he disappeared, and assumed to have been killed.
-But more than 200 years later, in AD1708, the skeleton of a man was found in a secret chamber in the family mansion at Minster Lovell in Oxfordshire and it was thought that Lovell had hidden himself there and died of starvation.
-His Wickham lands were inherited by Henry Lovell, Lord Morley and when he died in AD1490, the property was seized by the king.
+Following the final defeat of the Yorkists at the Battle of Stoke Field in 1487 he disappeared, and was assumed to have been killed.
+But more than 200 years later, in 1708, the skeleton of a man was found in a secret chamber in the family mansion at Minster Lovell in Oxfordshire and it was thought that Lovell had hidden himself there and died of starvation.
+His Wickham lands were inherited by Henry Lovell, Lord Morley and when he died in 1490, the property was seized by the king.

 44 total views, 1 views today